kimitya/BIS2024/README.md

 *   Integration with external tech sales companies.
 *   A full real-time appliance health monitoring system to predict breakdowns.

-<u>-Which BTs will be covered from a technical point of view for the second iteration:</u>
+-Which BTs will be covered from a technical point of view for the second iteration:
 *   Start collecting data from real users for further analysis.
 *   Improving the prediction algorithm based on the collected data.
 *   Testing integration with external databases and APIs.
 *   Improving the user interface based on feedback from the test group.

-<u>-Which BTs will be covered from a technical perspective for the third iteration:</u>
+-Which BTs will be covered from a technical perspective for the third iteration:
 *   Introduction of additional features to analyze external factors (e.g. weather conditions) in forecasting.
 *   Scaling up testing and engagement with real home appliance suppliers.
 *   Optimize and improve the accuracy of the appliance condition monitoring system.